Transgene and BioInvent Announce Positive Progress for BT-001

-Lund, Sweden and Strasbourg, France - June 27, 2022 - BioInvent International AB ("BioInvent") (Nasdaq Stockholm: BINV), a biotech company focused on the discovery and development of novel and first-in-class immuno-modulatory antibodies for cancer immunotherapy, and Transgene TNG, a biotech company that designs and develops virus-based immunotherapies for the treatment of cancer, today jointly announced positive progress and safety data of the ongoing Phase 1/2a trial evaluating BT-001 in patients with solid tumors, including melanoma.
+Transgene TNG TNG, a biotech company that designs and develops virus-based immunotherapeutics against cancer, and BioInvent International AB ("BioInvent") (Nasdaq Stockholm: BINV), a biotech company focused on the discovery and development of novel and first-in-class immune-modulatory antibodies for cancer immunotherapy, today jointly announced positive progress and safety data of the ongoing Phase I/IIa trial evaluating BT-001 in patients with solid tumors, including melanoma.

-The initial data generated in Phase 1 part A, demonstrated that BT-001 alone is well tolerated, with first signs of anti-tumor activity in a hard-to-treat population and confirmed the mechanism of action of BT-001 as a single agent.
+The initial data generated in Phase I part A demonstrated that BT-001 alone is well tolerated, with first signs of anti-tumor activity in a hard-to-treat population and confirmed the mechanism of action of BT‑001 as a single agent.
 The initial findings are as follows:

 - Tumor shrinkage was observed in one patient in the first cohort.

-The part A of the Phase 1 trial aims to establish the tolerability of BT-001 and to determine the dose and administration schedule for further development.
-Repeated (every 3 weeks) and ascending doses of intratumoral administration of BT 001, as a single agent, will be administered to up to 18 patients with metastatic/advanced tumors.
+The part A of the Phase I trial aims to establish the tolerability of BT-001 and to determine the dose and administration schedule for further development.
+Repeated (every 3 weeks) and ascending doses of intratumoral administration of BT‑001, as a single agent, will be administered to up to 18 patients with metastatic/advanced tumors.

-The Phase 1 part B is planned to start in H2 2022.
-This part will assess the combination of intratumoral injections of BT-001 with intravenous administrations of the anti-PD-1 antibody pembrolizumab.
+The Phase I part B is planned to start in H2 2022.
+This part will assess the combination of intratumoral injections of BT-001 with intravenous administrations of the anti-PD1 antibody pembrolizumab.

 BT-001 is based on Transgene's patented oncolytic vector and is encoding BioInvent's proprietary anti‑CTLA‑4 antibody; it is codeveloped by the two biotechnology companies.